mnmitacm/Awesome-template-for-the-website/README.md

-# Update:
+### Update:

-A new CSS File has been commited, added Style.css to the repository.
+A new CSS File, Style.css has been commited to the repository!
+It has brand new themes.